akeneo/pim-api-docs/content/php-client/resources/PAM/asset-reference-files.md

 file_put_contents('/tmp/chicagoskyline.jpg', $product->getContents());
 ```

-From v4 of the PHP client, the response is returned instead of the content.
-It allows to get the filename and the Mime type from the response.
+From the v4 of the PHP client, the response is returned instead of the content.
+It allows getting the filename and the MIME type from the response.
 You can get the content this way:

 ```php